-Eliminating default passwords is especially important because nation-state affiliated groups and hacktivists have recently exploited devices by leveraging default passwords.
+Eliminating default passwords is especially important because nation-state affiliated groups and have recently exploited devices by leveraging default passwords.
 By using default passwords, a manufacturer creates a security risk in their product that a customer is not reasonably aware of.
 Even when a customer changes insecure defaults, it is likely that they eventually will make a mistake, particularly in distributed control system environments that have dozens of vendors.
-To remove this risk, buyers should seek products without default passwords for user login or embedded into the product's firmware, removing the possibility of an operator or integrator making a default passwords, see CISA's Secure by Design Alert: How Manufacturers Can Protect Customers by Eliminating Default Passwords.
+To remove this risk, buyers should seek products without default passwords for user login or embedded into the product's firmware, removing the possibility of an operator or integrator making a default password mistake.
+This is vital for passwords for remote access.
+For further guidance on eliminating default passwords, see CISA's Default Passwords.